 McDonald’s Employees Reach $1.5M Settlement in Harassment Case

-The case that led to the settlement was initially filed by a female employee in 2019.
+A female employee initially filed the case, leading to the settlement in 2019.
 Other employees joined the suit, which was certified as a class action in 2021.
 In the lawsuit, the plaintiff alleged a general manager ignored her and her co-workers’ complaints of harassment consisting of “groping, physical assault, and verbal epithets.”
 Among the physical effects of the harassment, the lead plaintiff claimed she often cried on the way to work and ultimately transferred to another location.
-Still, the individual accused of harassment was allowed to remain at the site where the repeated incidents occurred.
+Still, the accused of harassment was allowed to remain at the site where the repeated incidents occurred.

 Syntrio believes all companies can benefit from a comprehensive cultural improvement program.
-The components of such a program include civility and respect training; speak up/listen up training; prevention of harassment and discrimination training; mindfulness training; and a host of other communicative tactics aimed at ensuring employees at all levels know the organization cares for their mental health and well-being.
-Instead of implementing tone-deaf compliance forward harassment training, now is the time to take a hard look at what type of environment your employees are coming to work in and ensure you are willing to do better.
+The components of such a program include civility and respect training; speak up/listen up training; prevention of harassment and discrimination training; mindfulness training; and other communicative tactics to ensure employees at all levels know the organization cares for their mental health and well-being.
+Instead of implementing tone-deaf compliance forward harassment training, now is the time to look at what type of environment your employees are coming to work in and ensure you are willing to do better.
 Failing to do so could lead to the following multi-million-dollar verdict or settlement (and subsequent major PR hit) like McDonald’s is facing today.

 We welcome the opportunity to speak with a member of your team about the ways Syntrio can assist with improving your organizational culture.
 In addition to a full menu of training opportunities, we have developed several communication tools and mechanisms that allow us to act as your partner in cultural improvement.
 Far more than just a training company, we are confident we can help your organization remain on the proper path to a healthy and engaged workforce.